[BoDD logo]

 The crude drug, locally applied, "excoriates the skin" (Piffard 1881).

-Three species are found from the Balkans to Persia.
-Gum Opopanax, used in perfumery, was obtained from the roots.
-Recently, opopanax or sweet myrrh is obtained from Commiphora (Furia & Bellanca 1971).
+Gum Opopanax, used in perfumery, is the dried juice from the wounded stem of Opopanax chironium Koch. and/or Pastinaca opopanax L. Opopanax or sweet myrrh is also obtained from Commiphora (Furia & Bellanca 1971).

-Six of eleven patients who were contact sensitive to balsam of Peru (from Myroxylon balsamum Harms var pereirae Harms, fam.
+Six of eleven patients who were contact sensitive to balsam of Peru (from Myroxylon balsamum Harms, fam.
 Leguminosae) showed positive patch test reactions to opopanax (Hjorth 1961).

 Pastinaca sativa L.